3 Bible verses to overcome insecurity

 4. Because trust has been broken in a close relationship, ask God (and perhaps some godly mentors) whether you should have any boundaries with that relative moving forward.
 If staying in close relationship with this person could cause serious physical, emotional, mental or spiritual harm to you, God may want you to keep your distance, at least for a period of time.
 Proverbs 4:23 Above all else, guard your heart for it is the wellspring of life.

-4 ways to bring joy into your home
+4 ways to bring joy to your home

 I don’t quite remember where I heard this, but it has stuck with me even though I heard it 20 years ago.
 Make it your aim to fill your house with so much love and joy that the laughter of your family bounces off the walls!
 Wow!
 Don’t we all want that?
 I know I do.